Alyssa Cole

-Alyssa Cole (born August 12, 1982) is an American author of historical, science fiction, and contemporary romance novels.
+Alyssa Cole (born August 12, 1982) is an American author of historical, science fiction, mystery, thriller and contemporary romance novels.
 Her stories include diverse casts of characters with a variety of professions, from Civil War spies to modern day epidemiologists.
-Her romance works explore both straight and gay relationships.
+Her romance works to explore both straight and gay relationships.

 Career

 Alyssa Cole began her writing career by publishing collections of short stories and novellas.
 Her stories tend to take place during important events in American history, including the civil rights movement, the Revolutionary War, and the Harlem Renaissance.

 Cole's Loyal League novels, a trilogy taking place with the backdrop of the American Civil War, is represented by Kensington Publishing Corporation.
 Her Reluctant Royals novels, a contemporary romance series inspired by modern-day royalty, is represented by Avon Romance.